xiongxiong109/jquery-preload/readme.md

-a jquery plugin for images pre-loading see the source code of the demo.html to find out how to use this plugin.
+a jquery plugin for preload images. see the source code of the demo.html to find out how to use this plugin.
 BTW:This is my first jquery plugin,mainly for the study of